This is a collection of frequently asked questions about the VOXEL-MAN 3D Printing application.

 12 Can I use it to create patient specific implants?

 No. VOXEL-MAN ENT is a training device for surgical education.
-It has not been released by VOXEL-MAN for treatment of human beings and has not received regulatory approval for this purpose.
+It has not been released by VOXEL-MAN for treatment of human beings and has no regulatory approval for this purpose.

 13 Can I further process the 3D model files?

 Yes, with a 3D modeler.
-The 3D modeling app Microsoft 3D Builder comes with Microsoft Windows and starts when you double click the 3D model file.
-Other free 3D modelers include Autodesk Meshmixer and MeshLab.
+Free 3D modelers include Microsoft 3D Builder (pre-installed in Microsoft Windows 10), Autodesk Meshmixer and MeshLab.

 Back to VOXEL-MAN 3D Printing